 Open source can mean a few different things, but here at the Micro:bit Educational Foundation it means that code and resources that we and our collaborators publish under an open source licence can be inspected, modified, remixed and improved by absolutely anyone.

 Since the early days of the micro:bit project we have worked in partnership.
 We believe by adopting an open source philosophy we are able to collaborate with everyone who is inspired by the BBC micro:bit.

 This page contains the core open source micro:bit-related projects.

 Some of the code is stored in 'repositories' hosted by GitHub.
 You can learn more about GitHub in this support article.

 Are you thinking of contributing to our open source projects?
-That is wonderful!
-Please check our community guidelines before beginning work and do ensure you read repository licenses.
+Thank you!
+Please check our brand guidelines before beginning work and do ensure you read individual repository licenses.

-The Python editor is deliberately simple to use.
-The code is also simple, copiously commented and the logic for the editor has 100% test coverage.
+Our Python editor is deliberately simple to use.
+The code is also simple and copiously commented.
 The HEX file is generated in the browser (essentially, we take the MicroPython runtime and append a hex encoded script to it) so the editor works offline.
-Finally the editor has been created by volunteers in their spare time.
+The editor has been created by volunteers in their spare time and is now maintained by the Micro:bit Educational Foundation.
 It's free software so you are welcome to adapt, adopt and change it for your own uses.
 We also welcome contributions.

 MicroPython is a full reimplementation of Python 3 for small computers and allows you to run your Python scripts on the micro:bit.
 MicroPython has been extended to include a special micro:bit Python module, and other fun features like music, which you can use to easily program the device.
 The code is created by an international team of free-software developers and you are welcome to contribute.